Adell Harriman & Carpenter Inc. Sells 1,421 Shares of Philip Morris International Inc. (NYSE:PM)

-Adell Harriman & Carpenter Inc. decreased its holdings in Philip Morris International Inc. (NYSE:PM – Free Report) by 33.6% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 2,811 shares of the company’s stock after selling 1,421 shares during the quarter.
-Adell Harriman & Carpenter Inc.’s holdings in Philip Morris International were worth $277,000 at the end of the most recent reporting period.
+Adell Harriman & Carpenter Inc. reduced its stake in Philip Morris International Inc. (NYSE:PM – Free Report) by 33.6% during the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 2,811 shares of the company’s stock after selling 1,421 shares during the period.
+Adell Harriman & Carpenter Inc.’s holdings in Philip Morris International were worth $277,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds have also bought and sold shares of the stock.
-Stone House Investment Management LLC bought a new position in shares of Philip Morris International during the first quarter worth about $29,000.
-BOK Financial Private Wealth Inc. acquired a new stake in Philip Morris International during the 1st quarter valued at approximately $32,000.
-Barrett & Company Inc. bought a new position in Philip Morris International during the 1st quarter worth approximately $32,000.
-NewSquare Capital LLC boosted its stake in shares of Philip Morris International by 127.0% in the 1st quarter.
-NewSquare Capital LLC now owns 370 shares of the company’s stock valued at $36,000 after purchasing an additional 207 shares during the last quarter.
-Finally, Blume Capital Management Inc. acquired a new stake in shares of Philip Morris International during the first quarter worth $36,000.
-79.70% of the stock is currently owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors have also made changes to their positions in the stock.
+Longfellow Investment Management Co.
+LLC raised its holdings in Philip Morris International by 4.2% during the 2nd quarter.
+Longfellow Investment Management Co.
+LLC now owns 12,701 shares of the company’s stock worth $1,240,000 after buying an additional 515 shares during the period.
+Pictet North America Advisors SA increased its holdings in Philip Morris International by 4.8% during the 2nd quarter.
+Pictet North America Advisors SA now owns 47,686 shares of the company’s stock worth $4,655,000 after purchasing an additional 2,201 shares in the last quarter.
+RWC Asset Management LLP raised its stake in shares of Philip Morris International by 12.9% in the 2nd quarter.
+RWC Asset Management LLP now owns 275,240 shares of the company’s stock valued at $26,869,000 after purchasing an additional 31,473 shares during the period.
+Sumitomo Mitsui DS Asset Management Company Ltd lifted its holdings in shares of Philip Morris International by 69.0% in the second quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd now owns 234,394 shares of the company’s stock valued at $22,882,000 after purchasing an additional 95,717 shares in the last quarter.
+Finally, Atomi Financial Group Inc. grew its holdings in shares of Philip Morris International by 5.4% during the second quarter.
+Atomi Financial Group Inc. now owns 9,756 shares of the company’s stock worth $952,000 after buying an additional 497 shares in the last quarter.
+79.70% of the stock is currently owned by institutional investors.

 Philip Morris International Trading Up 2.2 %